SanderSMFISH/Bioimage_analysis_practical/README.md

 C:\Users\YourUserName> _

-Use the command line to navigate to the unzipped data folder you downloaded from github.
+Use the command line to navigate to the unzipped data folder you downloaded from github by typing

+cd C:\path\to\downloaded\folder

-There, navigate to the downloaded folder. type dir to explore the directory's contents.
+Then, navigate to the downloaded folder.
+Next type "dir" to explore the directory's contents.
 You should find a file named practical.yml.

+### Mac
 Navigate to the downloaded folder from github.
 Right-click on the folder and select "it open in new terminal window" You should see a command line interface that looks something like: